Rumi Hiiragi

 Rumi Hiiragi (柊 瑠美, Hiiragi Rumi) is a Japanese actress.
+She is best known for voicing the lead character Chihiro in the Japanese version of the Studio Ghibli film Spirited Away (2001).

 Career

 Hiiragi first appeared in numerous commercials.
 She starred in the NHK asadora Suzuran and voiced Chihiro in Hayao Miyazaki's award-winning anime film Spirited Away.
 In 2002, she appeared in the high school baseball television program Netto Koshien as a field reporter.
 In 2005, she appeared in the NTV program Nobuta o Produce, portraying the character Kasumi Aoi.